4GeeksAcademy/flask-rest-hello/README.md

 ## Migrate every time you change your models

-You have to generate the migrations for every update your make to your models:
+You have to upgrade the migrations for every update your make to your models:
 ```
-$ flask db migrate
+$ pipenv run migrate
+$ pipenv run upgrade
 ```